Angelalign Technology Inc. Reports Strong Growth In Global Operations For 1H 2024

-SAN CLEMENTE, Calif., Aug.
-22, 2024 /PRNewswire/ -- Angelalign technology Inc. ("Angel Aligner" or the "Company") announced its financial results for the first half of 2024, highlighting the Company's global expansion in the clear aligner market.
+(MENAFN- GlobeNewsWire - Nasdaq) SHANGHAI, Aug.
+27, 2024 (GLOBE NEWSWIRE) -- On August 22, 2024, Angelalign technology Inc. ("Angel Aligner" or the "Company") announced its financial results for the first half of 2024, highlighting the Company's global expansion in the clear aligner market.
 The Company reported significant growth in key international markets, while also maintaining steady growth in the China market.

 In the first half of 2024, Angel Aligner saw an increase in the total number of case shipments, growing from approximately 95,400 cases in the same period of 2023 to 152,900.
 In China, the number of cases reached 95,300, solidifying Angel Aligner's leading market share position in the China market.
 The Company also reported 57,600 cases in the international markets, accounting for 37.7% of the total cases.
 This success is driven by Angel Aligner's high-quality treatment planning, strong clinical and commercial support, and reliable delivery capabilities, all of which have enabled the Company to expand its presence to over 50 countries globally.